On the isomorphism problem for the rings of differential operators on smooth affine varieties: Introduction

-It is well known that the answer is yes when $X, Y$ are algebraic curves as proved by Makar-Limanov\cite{ML}, while not much is known for higher dimensional varieties (see introduction in \cite{BW}).
+It is well known that the answer is yes when $X, Y$ are algebraic curves as proved by Makar-Limanov \cite{ML}, while not much is known for higher dimensional varieties (see introduction in \cite{BW}).
 Much more generally, it has been conjectured by Orlov that if any two smooth varieties $X, Y$ over $\mathbb{C}$ have equivalent derived categories of coherent $D$-modules, then $X\cong Y.$ Orlov's conjecture has been established for Abelian varieties by Arinkin (see discussion in \cite{F}).
 As for smooth affine varieties $X$ and $Y,$ a derived equivalence between $D(X)$ and $D(Y)$ is the same as a (shifted) Morita equivalence by \cite{YZ}, it follows that Orlov's conjecture for smooth affine varieties boils down to determining whether a Morita equivalence between $D(X)$ and $D(Y)$ for smooth affine varieties $X, Y$ implies that $X\cong Y.$ Such a result for smooth affine curves over $\mathbb{C}$ was indeed established by Berest and Wilson [\cite{BW}, Theorem 3.3].
 Their proof relies on an explicit description of algebras Morita equivalent to $D(X)$ for a smooth affine curve $X$, as well as mad subalgebras approach of Makar-Limanov.
+We also remark that the smoothness assumption for high dimensional varieties is essential, as examples constructed in \cite{LSS} showed.

-In this note we will show the following result.
+In this note we show the following result.